-Groundwater elevations are expected to continue to increase with continued basin management and implementation of In Lieu Groundwater Recharge could play a role in producing these improvements.
+Groundwater elevations are expected to continue to increase with continued basin management and implementation of In Lieu Groundwater Recharge.
 Benefits are evaluated using the existing groundwater monitoring well network and data management systems to compare groundwater levels over time.

-The potential expected benefits of in-lieu recharge is demonstrated by model simulations of the Pure Water Soquel project, which similarly implements in-lieu recharge by reducing pumping in the three westernmost Soquel Creek Water District production wells.
-It is most feasible for operation of a surface water transfer from SCWD to facilitate reduction of pumping at these wells closest to the interchange between SCWD and Soquel Creek Water District.
+The potential expected benefits of in-lieu recharge is demonstrated by model simulations of the Pure Water Soquel project (Appendix 2-I), which similarly implements in-lieu recharge by reducing pumping in the three westernmost SqCWD production wells.
+It is most feasible for operation of a surface water transfer from SCWD to facilitate reduction of pumping at these wells closest to the interchange between SCWD and SqCWD.
 Reduction of pumping at these wells can raise groundwater levels at nearby representative monitoring points for seawater intrusion as shown by plots of five-year average simulated groundwater levels at the wells under Pure Water Soquel (blue dashes labeled PWS) compared to the baseline (yellow line labeled Baseline) in Figure 4-5.
-The simulation of Pure Water Soquel shows the concept of benefits of in-lieu recharge in this area, but does not simulate expected volumes of surface water transfer, the seasonality of the transfer, or any additional pumping to transfer water to SCWD to meet its drought shortages.
+The simulation of Pure Water Soquel shows the concept of benefits of in-lieu recharge in this area, but does not simulate expected volumes of surface water transfer, the seasonality of the transfer, or any additional pumping to transfer water to SCWD to meet its drought shortage needs.